Lifailon/lazyjournal/README.md

 The image is based on Debian with `systemd` and docker cli pre-installed.
 The necessary **read-only** permissions are already preset in `docker-compose` to support all log sources from the host system (review it to customize for your individual use).

-Supports running in the web interface via [ttyd](https://github.com/tsl0922/ttyd) and mouse control.
+Supports running in the Web interface via [ttyd](https://github.com/tsl0922/ttyd).
 To do this, edit the variables in the `.env` file:

 ```shell
 TTYD=true